trevsuth/duet/README.md

 ### Derived Rules
 1. ":" can only be used with ">"
-1. If a ":" or "." is in the median, the Left must be between 1 and 8
+1. If a ":" or "." is in the Median, the Left must be between 1 and 8
 1. Once an = appears, all operations are performed in the working memory until a > or = operator appears

-## Examples
+## Sintax

+### Median Operators
 `|` denotes a value
 `.` denotes a pointer to a value
 `:` denotes an input
 `< comment >` denotes a comment

+### Right Operators
++ Addition
+- Subtraction
+* Multiplication
+/ Integer Division
+% Modulo Division

 7 | 9 assert that 9 is value in register 7
 7 .
 6 assert that the value in register 6 equals the value in register 7

-Examples:
+## Examples
 ```
 write the sum of 3 +4 to register 1
 3 | =